sous-chefs/mysql/TESTING.md

 Once the above requirements are met, install the additional requirements:

-Install the berkshelf plugin for vagrant, and berkshelf to your local Ruby environment.

-    vagrant plugin install vagrant-berkshelf
-    gem install berkshelf

-Install Test Kitchen 1.0 (unreleased yet, use the alpha / prerelease version).
+* Install bundler.

-    gem install test-kitchen --pre
+        [sudo] gem install bundler

-Install the Vagrant driver for Test Kitchen.
+* Tell bundler where the testing Gemfile is, and install the required gems.

+        export BUNDLE_GEMFILE=$PWD/test/support/Gemfile
-    gem install kitchen-vagrant
+        bundle install

-Once the above are installed, you should be able to run Test Kitchen:
+* Once the above are installed, you should be able to run Test Kitchen:

-    kitchen list
+        bundle exec kitchen list
-    kitchen test
+        bundle exec kitchen test